"Every time you are not practicing someone else is." -- Boris Becker, German tennis player

 "Life is not about finding yourself; life is about creating yourself." -- Bernard Shaw

 "The children now love luxury; they have bad manners, contempt for authority; they show disrespect for elders and love chatter in place of exercise.
 Children are now tyrants, not the servants of their households.
 They no longer rise when elders enter the room.
-They contradict their parents, chatter before company, gobble up dainties at the table, cross their legs, and tyrannize their teachers." -- attributed to Socrates by Plato
+They contradict their parents, chatter before company, gobble up dainties at the table, cross their legs, and tyrannize their teachers." -- attributed to Socrates by Plato, see Aristotle

 "It is better to keep your mouth closed and let people think you are a fool than to open it and remove all doubt." -- Mark Twain